-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the company as at July 31, 2010 and the results of its operations and its cash flows for the year then ended in accordance with Canadian generally accepted accounting principles.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Starcore International Mines Ltd. and its' subsidiaries as at July 31, 2011 and the results of its operations and cash flows for each the year then ended, in accordance with Canadian generally accepted accounting principles.